zephyrproject-rtos/zscilib/README.md

 - [GNU scientific library (gsl)](https://www.gnu.org/software/gsl/)
 - [CMSIS-DSP](http://www.keil.com/pack/doc/CMSIS/DSP/html/index.html)

-So, why reinvent the wheel with zsl?
+So, why reinvent the wheel with zscilib?

 Despite the wealth of mature functions in these existing libraries, they tend to have the following problems in an embedded context::